psyfix/Offensive-Security-Notes/Application Security/Kubernetes.md

 - There are three out the box ready modes to use (Enforce, Audit, Warn)
 - Possible to write custom policies and apply also.

-Adding a PSA to a namespace.
+Adding a PSA to a namespace:
     ```
     kubectl label ns <namespace> \ pod-security.kubernetes.io/<mode>=<profile>
     ```